-D) Customized models: Users can define their own model functions by modifying an example pyhton file in the "plugins" folder inside of the SansView folder.
+D) Customized models: Refelectivety, ReflectivityII, and example models.
+Users can define their own model functions by modifying an example pyhton file in the "plugins" folder inside of the SansView folder.
 See Appendix or the example files in the plugins folder.

-E) P(Q)\S(Q): Form factor times structure factor supports for some shape based models (with 4 structure factors above).
+E) P(Q)S(Q): Form factor times structure factor supports for some shape based models (with 4 structure factors above).
 For cylinder and ellipsoid based models, the 2nd virial coefficient will be calculated automatically and applied to the structure factors.